 2026 Fauna Rescue SA Workshops

-Most workshops will be held at Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill
+Most workshops will be held at Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill

-Introduction to Wildilfe Rescue training is recommended as a next step followed by individual species-specific trarining.
+Introduction to Wildlife Rescue training is recommended as a next step followed by individual species-specific training.

 Introduction to Wildlife Rescue